EU GDPR Compliance

 - Leveraging third-party companies to conduct annual penetration tests

-Rossiter System supports our customers’ need to be compliant with the new European Union General Data Protection Regulation (“GDPR”) that takes effect on May 25, 2018.
+RS supports our customers’ need to be compliant with the new European Union General Data Protection Regulation (“GDPR”) that took effect on May 25, 2018.

 What is the GDPR?